 The success of our business continues to depend to a significant degree upon the continued contributions of our senior officers and key employees, both individually and as a group.
 Our future performance will be substantially dependent in particular on our ability to retain and motivate Steve Hislop, our Chief Executive Officer, Jon Howie, our Chief Financial Officer and John Mountford, our Chief Operating Officer.
 We currently have employment agreements in place with Messrs.
 Hislop, Howie and Mountford.
 The loss of the services of our CEO, other senior officers or other key employees could have a material adverse effect on our business and plans for future development.
-We currently have no effective replacement for any of these individuals due to their experience, reputation in the industry and special role in our operations.
 We also do not maintain any key man life insurance policies for any of our employees.
-If we are unable to retain these key members of management, our business, financial condition and results of operations could be harmed.
+If we are unable to retain these key members of management or are unable to successfully execute succession planning and attract additional qualified personnel, our business, financial condition and results of operations could be harmed.